CASP-Systems-BU/Gadget/reproduceEuroSysResults/README.md

 **[Claim 1] [1 human-hour]**

-This experiment runs Gadget to generate traces for three operators and compares it with real traces (located in `/home/gadget/build/src/flinkt/`) in terms of spatial and temporal locality.
+This experiment  compares  Gadget traces with real traces (located in `/home/gadget/build/src/flinkt/`) in terms of spatial and temporal locality.

 - run the container as described before